TNyokong/TNyokong/README.md

 - 👋 Hi, I’m @TNyokong
-- 👀 I’m interested in Software development, application development and cloud computing
+- 👀 I’m interested in Software development, application development , Data Science, Machine Learning and Cloud Computing
 - 🌱 I’m currently learning flask framework
 - 💞️ I’m looking to collaborate on an project that will contribute to my growth
 - 📫 Reach me at thapelonyoki@gmail.com